 Small, Fast and Portable!

-I have used this SilverStone DS221 2.5" HDD Enclosure for about two weeks to copy between two drives and also to get data of off some drives that I didn't want to install on a computer.
-It only takes minutes to install the drives you want and get the job done quick.
-This will save you time, money and resources.
+I have used this SilverStone DS221 2.5″ HDD Enclosure for about two weeks to copy between two drives and also to get data off some drives that I didn’t want to install on a computer.
+It only takes minutes to install the drives you want and get the job done quickly.
+This will save you time, money, and resources.
 I also found out that this enclosure is much faster than most other docking stations or enclosure out there (especially with the eSATA interface).
 For around $70 to $75 you can get this enclosure and stop wasting any more time.
-I would like to highly recommend the DS221 2.5" HDD enclosure to anyone looking for a portable, fast, compact and easy hard drive access.
+I would like to highly recommend the DS221 2.5″ HDD enclosure to anyone looking for a portable, fast, compact, and easy hard drive access.